ShiJbey/orrery/docs/source/working_with_ecs.rst

 the core library code.

-ECS seems to be all the rage lately, with Unity introducing entities in its Data-Oriented Technology Stack and their popularity among rougelike designers.
+ECS seems to be all the rage lately, with Unity introducing entities in its Data-Oriented Technology Stack and their popularity among roguelike designers.

 If you are unfamiliar with ECSs then we will do a brief primer before explaining how to navigate Orrery's.